ryanmorr/is-style-supported/README.md

 ## isStyleSupported

 Method that provides a reliable means of determining support for CSS styles and values in JavaScript utilizing native implementations (CSS.supports) when available.
-Please visit the [blog post](ryanmorr.com/detecting-css-style-support) to read more.
+Please refer to the [blog post](http://www.ryanmorr.com/detecting-css-style-support) to read more.

 ## Example